 - Blankets: An ultra-soft baby blanket will give your child extra comfort and warmth on a camping trip.
-Baby blankets with cute animal attachments—like this adorable hedgehog security blanket—are ideal cuddle companions for babies and toddlers.
+Baby blankets with cute animal attachments—like this security blanket—are ideal cuddle companions for babies and toddlers.

 - Pacifier: Don’t forget to pack a baby pacifier—preferably, one that isn’t easy to lose, such as a WubbaNub Pacifier.
 Besides soothing your fussy baby, pacifiers are also great for keeping dirt and other nasty things out of your child’s mouth.

 - Baby Toys: You’ll want to have plenty of baby-safe toys so your child can play independently in a play area.
 Although you’ll still need to supervise your baby, toys can help buy you a little time to tidy up the campsite and cook a meal.

 - Camping Books: If reading is part of your baby’s bedtime routine, bring a couple of books along on your camping trip.
 Books about the great outdoors are sure to get everyone in the camping spirit.